mslinn/GitS3Glue/README.md

  3. S3 serves static web site
  4. Commits to GitHub / BitBucket should cause changed files to be copied to AWS S3.
 Remember that S3 is passive and cannot pull, and this Heroku app should not poll for changes.
-A post-receive hook or service needs to run on GitHub / BitBucket to push this Heroku app, which propagates changes to AWS S3.
+A post-receive hook or service needs to run on GitHub / BitBucket to push to this Heroku app, which propagates changes to AWS S3.

 ## Git Post-Receive Service Hooks ##
 A JSP is dedicated to receiving updates from each remote git service (GitHub or BitBucket).